-When it comes to VoIP phone systems, Nextiva has cornered the market, offering a full suite of features designed for today’s global workforces.
-They even offer both toll free and local VoIP phone numbers, so whether you’re a small startup or large organization Nextiva has a custom solution that fits your needs.
+When it comes to business VoIP phone systems, Nextiva has cornered the market, offering a full suite of features designed for today’s global workforces.
+They even offer both toll-free and local VoIP phone numbers, so whether you’re a small startup or large organization Nextiva has a custom solution that fits your needs.

 On the basic plan, customers get unlimited calling and virtual faxing, but for just a slight upcharge, you can also add conferencing and the Nextiva mobile app.

 With the app, you can make and receive calls for your business using your cell phone, with full access to in-office features like chat rooms, desktop sharing, and call management.
 One of the best things about the mobile app is that you can easily hop back and forth from your cell phone to a laptop or desk phone, all without the person on the other end realizing you’re switching devices.
 The software powering it all resides on a highly-redundant network that keeps businesses up and running 24/7/365.
 Take a look at some Nextiva reviews just to see how good they really are.

 With MegaPath, you can choose between VoIP phone service alone or a voice and data bundle that includes UCaaS.
 With the full bundle, you get voice and video conferences, group IMs, and the ability to use your cell phone as your business line thanks to the MegaPath app.
 You’ll also get click-to-dial capabilities and automatic call logging, along with advanced analytics.